I was trapped naked on a German fire escape

 (CNN) — It's 10 years ago.
 I'm on a road trip to Germany with my then boyfriend.

 I'm pretty useless as a travel companion as I can't drive and I can't speak German, so my boyfriend is doing both.
-We cross from the border from Switzerland then stopped at a small town near Stuttgart.
+We cross from the border from Switzerland then stop at a small town near Stuttgart.

 Our first day is a sunny Saturday morning in July.
 We decide to visit the town's "spa baths," which is a glamorous name for a municipal pool with a sauna/steam room.
 Like many places in Europe, swimsuits must be worn in the pool, but you have to enter the sauna au naturel.